pyrdm/pyrdm/README.md

 When citing PyRDM, please use the following citation:

-* Jacobs, C.T., Avdis, A., Gorman, G.J. and Piggott, M.D.
-(2014).
-PyRDM: A Python-based library for automating the management and online publication of scientific software and data. *Journal of Open Research Software* 2(1):e28, DOI: [http://dx.doi.org/10.5334/jors.bj](http://dx.doi.org/10.5334/jors.bj)
+* C. T. Jacobs, A. Avdis, G. J. Gorman, M. D. Piggott (2014).
+PyRDM: A Python-based library for automating the management and online publication of scientific software and data. *Journal of Open Research Software*, 2(1):e28, DOI: [http://dx.doi.org/10.5334/jors.bj](http://dx.doi.org/10.5334/jors.bj)

 Contact
 -------